ilkinisler/CoarseToFineSegmentation/README.md

 If you use this codebase, please cite:

-@inproceedings{isler2025coarse2fine,
+@article{isler2025coarse2fine,
-  title={Uncertainty-Guided Coarse-to-Fine Tumor Segmentation with Anatomy-Aware Post-Processing}, author={Isler, Ilkin and Mohaisen, David and Lisle, Curtis and Turgut, Damla and Bagci, Ulas}, booktitle={ACDSA}, year={2025}
+  title={Uncertainty-Guided Coarse-to-Fine Tumor Segmentation with Anatomy-Aware Post-Processing}, author={Isler, Ilkin Sevgi and Mohaisen, David and Lisle, Curtis and Turgut, Damla and Bagci, Ulas}, journal={arXiv preprint arXiv:2504.12215}, year={2025}
 }